isomerpages/imh-predict/_about/Core Investigators/Co Investigators from IMH.md

 <div class="isomer-image-wrapper">
 <img style="width:100%" height="auto" width="100%" alt="Bernard Tan Profile Card" src="/images/Portraits/Profile Card Horizontal/Bernard_Tan.png">
 </div>
-<p><strong>Mr Bernard Tan </strong> is a Senior Research Officer at the IMH's Research Division.
-He graduated with a BSc in Psychology and currently manages and maintains the quality of data for the department.
+<p><strong>Mr Bernard Tan </strong> is a senior research officer at the IMH's Research Division.
+He graduated with a Bachelor of Science in Psychology and currently manages and maintains the quality of data for the department.
 His responsibilities for the PREDICT study include overseeing data storage, ensuring data integrity, conducting preliminary analysis, and managing contact records. </p>